mttcrn/polimi-CSE-notes/Human & Physical aspects of Security.md

 - This attack can enforce DoS, with a **ransomware** attack: the attacker could demand a ransom in exchange for ceasing the DoS attack or restoring normal ECU functionality.
 - It is also able to **evade intrusion detection systems** by silencing compromised ECUs to prevent detection.

-The main limitation is that **physical access is required**: some possible mitigations are implementing access controls, securing physical entry points, and deploying encryption/authentication at critical nodes can reduce the risk.
+The main limitation is that **physical access is required**: some possible mitigations are  implementing access controls, securing physical entry points, and deploying encryption/authentication at critical nodes.
 ## Intrusion Detection
 It involve monitoring network traffic to **identify anomalies** that indicate potential attacks.
 Typically, a limited number of devices are deployed to read and analyze network traffic for inconsistencies.
 IDS can be categorized as follows:
 1. **Frequency based** IDs: